 - Continue to drag the cursor until the border highlights to match the guide.

-After selecting the area to record, the Video Recording toolbar appears under the selected area.
+After selecting the area to record, the screen recorder toolbar appears under the selected area.
 You can select to record microphone audio or system audio with a video recording.

 Record Microphone Audio